ranjodh-kaur/PPS_2022/2221040/prog10charASCII.md

-### Write a program to give ASCII value of a charcater variable
+### Program 10: Write a program to give ASCII value of a charcater variable
 ```
 #include <stdio.h>
 int main()